0x3C50/Servmon/README.md

 A quick and easy solution for managing and installing minecraft servers

 ## Should I use this?
 Depends.
-Are you focussed on managing one server over a long time or focussed on setting up and running several servers quickly?
+Are you focused on managing one server over a long time or focused on setting up and running several servers quickly?
 If the latter is true, then yes.

 ## But how do I use this?
 1. Install java 17 or later